fablabnk/LaserCutLampMaking/README.md

 1. Import the model as an .stl into Blender
 2. Scale it to an appropriate size (so we don't generate 100's of layers!)
 3. Ensure the Laser Slicer plugin is ticked in Edit > Preferences -> Add-ons
-4. There should now be a 'panel' called Laser, which looks as follows
+4. A panel called `laser` should have now appeared, which looks as follows:

 <img src="./Screenshot.png">